lucylucy83/blog/content/Face-Routine.md

 ---
-title: "Basic Skincare Routine"
+title: Basic Skincare Routine
-date: 2019-05-14T14:46:10+06:00
+date: 2019-05-14T08:46:10.000+00:00
-description: "This is meta description"
+description: This is meta description
-type: "featured"
+type: featured
-image: "images/featured-post/Face.png"
+image: images/featured-post/Face.png
 categories:
-  - "Skincare"
+- Skincare
 tags:
-  - "Skincare"
+- Skincare
-  - "Face"
+- Face

 ---
 A simple skincare routine will help tune up your complexion and also troubleshoot any areas you want to work on.
 A simple skincare routine will help you stick to your skincare goals and is exactly what you want because you will need time to see the effects of your efforts.
 Consistency is key and you need around 6 weeks to see a full impact.
 However, your skin should start showing positive signs after 2 weeks.

 Therefore, while it may be tempting and commendable to set an extensive overhaul of your skin care habits, we recommend that you start with a simple skincare routine.